Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Theoretical analysis of the EGRU

-Furthermore, the formulation of the event generating mechanisms Eq.\eqref{eq:event-mechanism} introduced above can be expressed in a straightforward manner in continuous time.
-Note that in continuous time the exact time $s$ at which the internal variable $c_i(s)$ reaches the threshold ($c_i(s) = \vartheta_i$) can be determined with very high precision.
-Therefore, the value of $c_i(s)$ and the instantaneous amplitude of $y_i(s)$ simultaneously approach $\vartheta_i$ at time point $s$, so that the $-y_i$ term in Eq.~\eqref{eq:event-mechanism} effectively resets $c_i(s)$ to zero, right after an event was triggered.
 To describe these dynamics we introduce the set of internal events $\bfe$, $\ek \in \bfe$, $\ek = \bwrap{\sk,\nk}$, where $\sk$ are the continuous (real-valued) event times, and $\nk$ denotes which unit got activated.
-An event $\ek$ is triggered whenever $c_{\nk}(t)$ reaches $\vartheta$.
+The formulation of the event generating mechanisms Eq.~\eqref{eq:event-mechanism} introduced above can be expressed as event $\ek$ that is triggered whenever $c_{\nk}(t)$ reaches $\vartheta$.
 More precisely:

 where the superscript $.^-$ ($.^+$) denotes the quantity just before (after) the event.
-Immediately after an event has been generated the internal state is cleared: $c_{\nk}^+(\sk) = 0$.
+The clearing mechanism in continuous time is expressed as resetting $c_i(s)$ to zero right after event times $s$.
+This is because in continuous time the exact time $s$ at which the internal variable $c_i(s)$ reaches the threshold ($c_i(s) = \vartheta_i$) can be determined with very high precision.
+Therefore, the value of $c_i(s)$ and the instantaneous amplitude of $y_i(s)$ simultaneously approach $\vartheta_i$ at time point $s$, so that the $-y_i$ term in Eq.~\eqref{eq:event-mechanism} effectively resets $c_i(s)$ to zero, right after an event was triggered.

 At the time of this event, the activations of all the units $m \ne \nk$ connected to unit $\nk$ experiences a jump in its state value.
 The jump for $a_{\scx,m}$ is given by: